Issue 47, 2025

 Abstract

 Cupric tyrosyl intermediates have been invoked as active oxidants in oxidase and oxygenase Cu-dependent metalloenzymes.
-Inspired by these natural oxidants, we report the proton-coupled electron transfer (PCET) reactivity of Cu complexes bound by a tridentate redox-active ONO pincer ligand and an ancillary amine ligand [LCu(A)]n+ (L = bis(3,5-di-tert-butyl-2-hydroxyphenyl)amine; A = triethylamine (NEt3) or N,N,N’,N’-tetramethylpropane-1,3-diamine (tmpda); n = 0, 1).
-Analysis of the stoichiometry of the reactions indicated that the iminosemiquinone complex [sqLCu(NEt3)] acts as 1H+/1e− PCET acceptor, while the benzoquinone analogue [bqLCu(NEt3)]+ reacted in a 2H+/2e− fashion.
-Thermochemical analysis of the PCET reactivity of [sqLCu(NEt3)] and [bqLCu(NEt3)]+ revealed that [bqLCu(NEt3)]+ is a stronger H-atom acceptor, which led to faster PCET reactions. [bqLCu(NEt3)]+ reacted with substrates containing weak O–H bonds but, to our surprise, it also abstracted H-atoms from C–H substrates.
-The reactivity of [bqLCu(NEt3)]+ was compared with other Cu complexes developed by our lab that are stronger H-atom acceptors but do not oxidize C–H substrates, concluding that non-thermodynamic factors contribute to the enhanced reactivity of [bqLCu(NEt3)]+ towards C–H bonds.
-This work describes the first example of Cu complex bound by a redox-active ligand able to oxidize C–H bonds, and it provides evidence on the involvement of similar species in the oxidation of organic substrates catalyzed by Cu-dependent metalloenzymes such as lytic polysaccharide monooxygenase.
+Inspired by these natural oxidants, we report the proton-coupled electron transfer (PCET) reactivity of Cu complexes bound by a tridentate redox-active ONO pincer ligand and an ancillary amine ligand, [LCu(A)]n+ (L = bis(3,5-di-tert-butyl-2-hydroxyphenyl)amine; A = triethylamine (NEt3) or N,N,N′,N′-tetramethylpropane-1,3-diamine (tmpda); n = 0, 1).
+Analysis of the stoichiometry of the reactions indicated that the iminosemiquinone complex [sqLCu(NEt3)] acts as 1H+/1e PCET acceptor, while the benzoquinone analogue [bqLCu(NEt3)]+ reacts in a 2H+/2e fashion.
+Thermochemical analysis of the PCET reactivity of [sqLCu(NEt3)] and [bqLCu(NEt3)]+ revealed that [bqLCu(NEt3)]+ is a stronger H-atom acceptor, which led to faster PCET reactions. [bqLCu(NEt3)]+ reacted with substrates containing weak O–H bonds and, to our surprise, also abstracted H-atoms from C–H substrates.
+The reactivity of [bqLCu(NEt3)]+ was compared with other Cu complexes developed in our laboratory that are stronger H-atom acceptors but do not oxidize C–H substrates, suggesting that non-thermodynamic factors contribute to the enhanced reactivity of [bqLCu(NEt3)]+ towards C–H bonds.
+This work describes the first example of Cu complex bound by a redox-active ligand able to oxidize C–H bonds, and provides evidence of the involvement of similar species in the oxidation of organic substrates catalyzed by Cu-dependent metalloenzymes such as lytic polysaccharide monooxygenases.

 Supplementary files